ETHOS-Labs-LLC/BYOS/docs/cfs.md

 By providing a robust, flexible foundation for flight software development, the cFS supports NASA's missions and objectives in exploring space, advancing our understanding of the universe, and developing the technologies needed for future space exploration.

 ## Deploying NASA's cFS
+The first satellite you will be deploying will be a instance of cFS running in a Docker container.
+This is not a fully functional or operational but is a great example of what is possible using and open-source, flight proven software, in a virtual environment.

+To get started, you need to pull the cFS Docker container from the Docker Hub, using the following command:

 ```
 docker pull hackethos/cfs